gtheler/2021-presentation/README.md

 ### FeenoX {.example}

- * There is a V&V report for the industrial human-less worflow project
+ * There is a V&V report for the industrial human-less workflow project
    - Medical devices
    - Based on ASME V&V 40

  * There is a lot to do!

- * TL;DR: \todo
+ * TL;DR: \todolater

 \medskip